andrewlrogers/srvy/readme.md

 ## Installation

 ### Dropbox
-1. Create a file named dropbox.config and save it to the home directory of srvy
+1. Create a file named **dropbox.config** and save it to the home directory of srvy
-2. Add the following lines to dropbox.config:
+2. Add the following lines to **dropbox.config**, pasting your private Dropbox token between the quotes:

 ```
 #!config